 Creating an Advanced Model Target Database

-- Go to the tab Guide View and select Create Advanced View.
-If you created a Model Target with a normal Guide View, you can delete it and add an Advanced View from with one of the presented options.
+• Go to the tab Guide View and select Create Advanced View.
+If you created a Model Target with a Guide View, you can delete it and add an Advanced View with one of the presented options.

-- After an Advanced View is added, click Generate Advanced Model Target to create a new training session with one or more Model Targets.
-Alternatively, the Advanced Model Target Database from the Create button can also be used to create a training session.
+2. After adding an Advanced View, click Generate Advanced Model Target to create a new training session with one or more Model Targets.
+Alternatively, the Advanced Model Target Database can create a training session using the Create button.

-- In the new window, a list will show of your Model Targets projects that can be trained.
+1. In the new window, a list will show your Model Targets projects that can be trained.

-- Add the Model Targets you wish to have in the database by checking its checkbox, or browse to an existing VUP project via the Browse button.
+2. Check the boxes for each Model Target you wish to include in the database or browse to an existing VUP project via the Browse button.
 If you cannot see your Model Target in the list, it is likely because it has not yet been generated or set up correctly.
 In that case, go back to the Model Targets tab, double-click on the Model Target, review it, and then click the Generate Advanced Model Target button.

-- When a Model Target is added to a database, a copy is made of it in its current state.
-If you make any further changes to the Model Target afterwards, any databases that contain it will not be automatically updated.
+• When a Model Target is added to a database, a copy is made of it in its current state.
+If you make any further changes to the Model Target afterward, any databases that contain it will not be automatically updated.

-In this case, go back to the model and configure recognition ranges for all Guide Views. - We recommend adding no more than 10-20 objects to a single database, depending on the number of Advanced Views you have defined for each object.
-If you have a large number of Advanced Views per object, you should try and keep the number of objects per database smaller, to get better results.
+• We recommend adding no more than 10-20 objects to a single database, depending on the number of Advanced Views you have defined for each object.
+If you have many Advanced Views per object, you should try to keep the number of objects per database smaller to get better results.

-- Click Add Model Targets.
-You will return to the Home Screen where the training set is listed on the right-side panel.
+3. Click Add Model Targets.
+You will return to the Home Screen, where the training set is listed on the right-side panel.

-There is one more aspect to consider while adding Model Targets to your database; the Appearance Mode.
+One more aspect to consider when adding Model Targets to your database is Appearance Mode.
 Model Targets should only be put together when their Coloring is either Realistic or Non-realistic.
-If Model Targets with mixed appearances are in the training set a warning will show if the MTG detects inconsistencies.
+If Model Targets with mixed appearances are in the training set, a warning will be issued if the MTG detects inconsistencies.

-We recommend assigning Model Targets into separate databases if some of them originate from a scan and others don‘t.
+We recommend assigning Model Targets to separate databases if some originate from a scan and others do not.

 To help improve our software products, you can allow PTC to securely store and test your CAD models used for Model Target training by checking the Allow PTC to test CAD data checkbox.